Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset} All the experiments were conducted on our \emph{Doomer} dataset as it is the only available one for MI-HSR task.
-Experiments on single-image HSR were only conducted for comparison to MI-HSR, thus featuring the same dataset.
+\paragraph{Datasets} The Clean setting employs Arad~1K dataset~\citep{ntire-2022} as the source of ground truth HSIs.
+We simulate three input RGBs given camera response functions of Samsung Galaxy~S20, Google Pixel, and iPhone~11~\citep{smartphone-sens}.
+The spectral filters set was selected specifically for this camera configuration following the methodology described in Sec.~\ref{sec:filter-selection}, including leaving the first camera without the filter.
+Sensor noise was injected according to Gaussian-Poisson model~\citep{noise-model}.
+The Real-world setting employs our \emph{Doomer} dataset as it is currently the only available dataset suitable for MI-HSR.
+We split Doomer into \emph{train} and \emph{test} in proportion 4:1 and use the authors-provided split for Arad~1K.

+\paragraph{Methods} We choose several state-of-the-art HSR methods for comparison with GMST++: AWAN~\citep{awan}, MST++~\citep{mst++}, and SPECAT~\citep{specat}.
+Among general image restoration models, we additionally include NAFNet~\citep{nafnet}.
+To evaluate these models in Real-world Multi-image setting, we prepend them with our DCAM module.

-\paragraph{Metrics} We adopt well-known Peak Signal-to-Noise Ratio (PSNR) and Spectral Angle Mapper (SAM).
-We also introduce Normalized Spectral Error (NSE), which serves as an alternative to MRAE as it does not penalize having few dark bands and reflects the integral nature of radiance:
+\paragraph{Metrics} We adopt the well-known Peak Signal-to-Noise Ratio (PSNR) and Spectral Angle Mapper (SAM).
+We additionally introduce the Normalized Spectral Error (NSE), which serves as an alternative to MRAE since it does not penalize small values of individual bands and better reflects the integral nature of radiance:

-When comparing predictions to warped GT, some pixels were missing or invalid, so we masked out positions at $\mathbf{m}(x, y)=0$.
+In the warped GT, some pixels become missing or invalid, as indicated by the mask $\mM$.
+Locations where $\mM_{i,j}=0$ are excluded from the metric computations.

-\paragraph{Implementation details} We split our dataset into \emph{train} and \emph{test} subset in proportion 4:1.
-In all the experiments we used Adam optimizer with learning rate of 0.0004 inherited MSFN (except for AWAN at Sec.~\ref{sec:eval:ablation}, which showcased the necessity of polynomial scheduler with power of 1.5 starting at learning rate of 0.0001).
-We trained all the networks on random $64~\times~64$ patches for $10^4$ epochs.
-Every 30 epochs we ran evaluation loop; the final model is the one with the best mean absolute error on the aligned test set.
-Each training procedure was re-run 10 times with different random seeds, yielding 10 distinct quantitative results.
-We summarize them by reporting mean and standard deviation.
+\paragraph{Implementation details} In all the experiments we used Adam optimizer with learning rate of 0.0004.
+During training, each image was randomly cropped to 64×64 and optionally flipped vertically or horizontally.
+Number of epochs was set to 2000 for the Clean setting and to 10000 for the Real-world.
+Every 30 epochs we ran evaluation loop; the final model is the one with the best MAE on the test set.